Next: Component Behavior, Up: Components [Contents][Index]

 qualifier must be used on a requires port when the port it is bound to

-has a blocking
+has a blocking qualifier.

 3) port to a component with a potential delay in its communication

-(see external
+(see external)

 4) port to a shared resource (see Systems)

-Furthermore a component receives its trigger
+Furthermore a component receives its triggers from its

 surroundings through its ports.
-Note that a component trigger
+Note that a component trigger is

-either a provides-in
+either a provides-in or a requires-out event.
+If the

 component emits events over its ports they are referred to as

-is either a provides-out
+actions.
+An action is either a provides-out or a

-requires-in
+requires-in event.

 Next: Component Behavior, Up: Components [Contents][Index]